dry-python/classes/README.md

 ```

-See how easy it is to works with types and implementation?
+See how easy it is to work with types and implementation?

 Typeclass is represented as a regular function, so you can use it like one: